Review: The Amazon Halo fitness band gets a little too close for comfort

 You want a better picture of your overall health

-This simple-looking device has some quite powerful features that can help you get a better understanding of your physical, mental, and emotional wellbeing.
+This simple-looking device has some quite powerful features that can help you better understand your physical, mental, and emotional well-being.

 You should not buy this if...